 Given the objective of this paper to explore options available for economic integration between the EU and developing countries, it is also worth mentioning that there are a few papers which specifically focus on the link between trade facilitation and European trade integration.
 Wilson et al. (2006) focus on trade facilitation in the new EU members from the enlargements in 2004 and 2007 (plus Turkey).
+Using the same methodology as Wilson et al (2005), they present results from individual simulations of letting all countries improve half-way to the EU-15 average.
+They identify IT infrastructure as the single most effective area of reform.
 Persson (2008) investigates the probable effects of trade facilitation within the framework of the Economic Partnership Agreements which are in the process of replaceing the previous trade preferences offered by the EU to ACP countries.
+Persson shows that the elasticity for the time needed to export and import is not constant, but declines at higher levels of border delays.
+This is particularly important in the context of ACP countries, who typically experience very inefficient trade procedures, with correspondingly long border delays.
+Persson (2008) finds that on average, lowering border delays by one day in the exporting (importing) country is associated with 1 % (0.5 %) increased exports.
+However, the results for the six EPA negotiating groups are greater in magnitude than for the average developing country, suggesting that this should be an area of focus when designing the EPAs.

-Bourdet and Persson (2011a) notice that there are vast differences between EU countries regarding practices for import procedures - for example, according to the Doing Business Database (see World Bank 2011), it takes five times as long to import a good in Greece as it does in Denmark.
+Bourdet and Persson (2012) notice that there are vast differences between EU countries regarding practices for import procedures - for example, according to the Doing Business Database (see World Bank 2011), it takes five times as long to import a good in Greece as it does in Denmark.
 The authors point out that this implies that, despite the fact that the EU is formally a customs union, exporters in the rest of the world face very different trade barriers depending on which country within the union they ship their goods to.
 Simulating what the effects would be of harmonizing trade procedures to the level of the most efficient EU countries, the authors find that aggregated exports to the EU would increase by 20 percent for the average exporter.
-Bourdet and Persson (2011b) focus on the Euro-Mediterranean partnership, and find that there is great scope to both boost export volumes and achieve export diversification by including trade facilitation in the integration process.
+Bourdet and Persson (2011) focus on the Euro-Mediterranean partnership, and find that there is great scope to both boost export volumes and achieve export diversification by including trade facilitation in the integration process.

-Effects on Government Revenue and Foreign Direct Investment
+Effects on Government Revenue